rajendradanve/connectfour/README.md

 ### **Existing Features**

--   Index Page: Main feature of index page is to choose opponent player and provide instruction about how to play game.
+-   Index Page: The main feature of the index page is to choose an opponent player and provide instruction about how to play the game.
-    To justify pokeball theme page has background image from pokemon.
-Also page has animated red and yellow pokeball.
+    To justify Pokeball theme page has a background image from pokemon.
+Also, the page has animated red and yellow Pokeball.
-    It is possible to choose second player as another human or computer.
+    It is possible to choose a second player as another human or computer.

--   Game Page: Game page has 3 buttons - refresh, home and music toggle.
-Main game board has 7 columns and 6 rows.
+-   Game Page: The game page has 3 buttons - refresh, home, and music toggle.
+The main game board has 7 columns and 6 rows.
     One more of the top row is used to insert the coin.
-When second player is computer yellow pokeball coin will be played randomly.
+When the second player is computer yellow Pokeball coin will be played randomly.

 -   Music on and off switch - which allows the users to switch on the music if they would like to.

--   If any player won or game is draw , further coin playing is not possible.
+-   If any player won or the game is drawn, further coin playing is not possible.

 ### **Features Left to Implement**

--   Choosing who will play first in case one of the player is computer.
+-   Choosing who will play first in case one of the players is a computer.

--   Possibility for player to choose the pokeball color.
+-   Possibility for the player to choose the Pokeball color.

--   Logical moves by computer when one of the player is computer.
+-   Logical moves by the computer when one of the players is a computer.

--   More audio interaction to be added based on how game is procceding.
+-   More audio interaction to be added based on how the game is proceeding.

 ## **Technologies Used**